Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 BeautiCat Cat Litter

 I have used this in the bottom of the chinchilla cage but since it is made out of compressed sawdust it still gives off phenols and is a bit hard on feet.
-They just didn't go on the floor when it was there.
-It is, however, excellent for putting under the bedding in the corner of guinea pig cages to absorb the worst of the urine and for use in litter trays for rabbits and chinchillas.
+Not something I would recommend for Chinchillas, Degus or Burrowers.
+It is, however, excellent for putting under the bedding in the corner of guinea pig cages to absorb the worst of the urine and for use under hay in litter trays for rabbits.

 Pros: Very absorbent.

-Cons: Not burrowable, hard on feet - only suitable for surfaces that aren't walked on.
+Cons: Not burrowable, hard on feet - only suitable for surfaces that aren't walked on or under other bedding.

 Dust Level: Medium